Established in 2011, TSF were the first to offer a national network of our own specialist assessors focussing purely on mental capacity.

-We have established a number of proprietary processes that enable us to identify the threshold of understanding and associated question set for every decision we assess.
-And we have our own unique Quality Monitoring team whose sole purpose is to ensure our assessments and outcomes are of the highest quality, producing some of the most robust reports in the industry which stand up to legal challenge.
+We pride ourselves on our own unique Quality Monitoring team whose sole purpose is to ensure our assessments and outcomes are of the highest quality, producing some of the most robust reports in the industry which stand up to legal challenge.

 We are acutely aware that the assessment process can appear confusing and that you want the process to be as simple as possible.
 That’s why we have a team of dedicated Client Liaison Officers who will see your case through from start to finish, and who will arrange an assessment directly with the client or care home.